 The point of meditation is to cultivate an ability to be more aware….
 And this includes awareness of not being able to relax.
 So, today you’re not as relaxed as you were yesterday….
 SO WHAT!
 Just get over it, and just experience it as it is, at this moment!

 Tomorrow your experience will be different again, as will the next day and the next.
 Yes, and you’re aware of it….
 If you can observe the things that stop you from relaxing …. without becoming mentally and emotionally attached to them, then congratulations, you’re meditating.

-9 Things You Can Do To Help You Become More Relaxed During Meditation?
+9 Things You Can Do To Become More Relaxed During Meditation

-– Do five or ten minutes of Yoga, Tai Chi, or some similar relaxing movement to release the tension from your body and mind before you begin meditating.
+2) Do five or ten minutes of Yoga, Tai Chi, or some similar relaxing movement.
+Gentle movement helps release the tension from your body and mind before you begin meditating.
 This will make your transition into a relaxed state much easier and quicker.

-– Take a few long slow deep breaths at the beginning.
+3) Take a few long slow deep breaths at the beginning.
 Breathing is a much-underrated way of calming our body, mind, and emotional states.
 It is actually surprising how few people take regular deep breaths…. or are even aware of their breath.
-Breathing is a really powerful tool to ground us in the present moment.
+Anchoring in your breath is a really powerful tool to ground us in the present moment.
 Explore it and use it!